5h4d0v/Shadov-Resolution/README.md

 ## About

 Created by **5had0v**
-Designed for simplicity, performance, and consistency across all Shadov software.
+Designed for simplicity, performance, and consistency.

 ---